dielhennr/project3-dielhennr/README.md

 Given a starting user id and a minimum rating, we find all reachable nodes from the start node such that we never cross an edge whose cost is less than the minimum rating.

 ### Depth First Search
-Given a starting user id and a destination id, we find the average rating across all possible paths to the destination id.
+Given a starting user id and a destination id, we find the average rating across all possible paths with up to 6 edges to the destination id.
+Paths with more than 6 edges are not counted to reduce the runtime of the algorithm.

+**NOTE TO GRADER**

+EJ said to submit this version where I only count paths with <= 6 edges.
+The code that does this is on line 73-75 of the DepthFirstSearch.java file.
+If commented out, the algorithm will run normally.